-Dazzling displays inspired by Indonesia’s wildlife and plant diversity.
 Saturday 8 February – Sunday 8 March 2020.

-• Dazzling displays inspired by Indonesia’s wildlife and plant diversity
+- Dazzling displays inspired by Indonesia’s wildlife and plant diversity

-• Indonesian music, dance and food during half term and after-hours events
+- Indonesian music, dance and food during half term and after-hours events

 Stepping into the Princess of Wales Conservatory, visitors will find themselves transported to an entrancing paradise evoking some of the sights, smells and sounds of Indonesia.
-To capture a glimpse of the wonders of this vast region, the orchid festival at Kew will be an immersive journey through the different zones of the glasshouse, where visitors will find spectacularly beautiful orchid displays which each represent a different aspect of Indonesian wildlife and culture.
+To capture a glimpse of the wonders of this vast region, the orchid festival at Kew Gardens will be an immersive journey through the different zones of the glasshouse, where visitors will find spectacularly beautiful orchid displays which each represent an aspect of Indonesian wildlife and culture.

 Indonesia boasts a hugely diverse range of societies and cultures with over 300 languages spoken across its many islands.
 This is matched by its staggering biodiversity, including at least 4,000 species of orchid, as well as many other plants that can be found only on certain islands in the archipelago.
-For instance, the island of Sumatra is the only place you’ll find the infamous Titan Arum, Amorphophallus titanium, otherwise known as the ‘corpse flower’ thanks to the unbearable smell of rotting flesh it produces when in bloom.
+For instance, the island of Sumatra is the only place you’ll find the infamous Titan Arum, Amorphophallus titanium, otherwise known as the ‘corpse flower’ thanks to the appalling smell of rotting flesh it produces when in bloom.

-Kew has worked closely with the Indonesian Embassy in London to bring to life some of Indonesia’s rich culture at the festival.
+Kew Gardens has worked closely with the Indonesian Embassy in London to bring to life some of Indonesia’s rich culture at the festival.
 The Ambassador of Indonesia to the UK, H. E. Rizal Sukma, says:

 “Through the orchid festival, I hope that visitors can have a wonderful journey experiencing the magnificent Indonesia.
 As well as its flora, Indonesia is rich in biodiversity, wildlife, nature and culture which will be beautifully displayed in this festival.”